-The lock will now be put in Passage Mode (device physically unlocked) if User 4 (or any Group 1 member) enters their User Code between 8:30 A.M. and 10 A.M.
-If a Group 1 User does not enter their User Code during the specified window, Functions 88/89 remain inactive
+The lock will now be put in Passage Mode (the DL6100 locking device is physically unlocked) if User 4 (or any Group 1 member) enters their User Code between 8:30 A.M. and 10 A.M.
+If a Group 1 User does not enter their User Code during the specified window, Functions 88/89 remain inactive.

-• The device will have to be manually locked each night by entering the following command using Function 46:
+• The DL6100 will have to be manually locked each night by entering the following command using Function 46:

-• The device can also be programmed to automatically lock (disable Passage Mode) each night at 5 P.M. by using Function 73:
+• The DL6100 can also be programmed to automatically lock (disable Passage Mode) each night at 5 P.M. by using Function 73:

-• Remember to exit Function Mode when programming is complete.
+• Remember to exit Program Mode when programming is complete.